knights207210/bai-book/content/videos/principles-of-fMRI/1-introduction-to-fMRI/index.md

 Q. Which intersections between Mind, Body, and Brain do cognitive, affective, and social neurosciences reside in?

-A. TODO
+A. Mind and body.

 Q. What research problem can you think of that may reside in the intersection of all three of Mind, Body, and Brain?

-A. TODO
+A. Some research problems about brain-computer interaction with physical movements involved.

 Q. Which community of experts do you identify yourself with (one or more)?

-A. TODO
+A. Maybe brain.
+But I don't consider myself as "expert".

 ## Modalities

 Q. What are the two major categories of brain imaging?

-A. TODO
+A. Suctural and functional.

 Q. What type of brain imaging is more commonly used to study the effects of strokes?

-A. TODO
+A. Structural imaging.

 Q. What is one major difference between MRI and fMRI in terms of data structure?

-A. TODO
+A. fMRI has a temporal or sequential component whereas MRI does not.

 ## Spatial and Temporal Resolutions

 Q. What are possible modalities to study a phenomenon that changes around every 10 seconds?

-A. TODO
+A. BOLD MRI and ASL fMRI.

 Q. What are possible modalities to study a phenomenon that changes every second?

-A. TODO
+A. MEG and EEG.

 Q. To study activities within a brain area about the size of a finger tip, what modalities are possible?

-A. TODO
+A. BOLD fMRI.

 Q. To study activities within a brain area about the size of needle at a sample rate of 10 hertz, what modalities are possible?

-A. TODO
+A. I am not sure.